Staying At The Hotel El Convento

 For my 30th birthday I took a solo trip to San Juan, Puerto Rico.
-While I was there I stayed at the Hotel El Convento, located in the heart of Old San Juan.
+Staying at the Hotel El Convento, made this trip feel so authentic.
+The Hotel El Convento, is located in the heart of Old San Juan.
 I chose this hotel for its location and because it had an old world historic charm that I found fitting for visiting Puerto Rico.
 The Hotel El Convento use to be a convent and was later transformed into a hotel.
 The hotel El Convento has gone through many renovations over the years, it is apart of the Small Luxury Hotels of the World and the Historic Hotels of America.
 When I arrived the hotel was still decorated from the holidays.
 You could see nutcrackers, wreaths, and holly in every corner.
 It brought a smile to my face to see the hotel be so festive.

 My room was a superior room that came equipped with a Queen bed, Spanish furniture and a Juliet balcony.
 Next to the bed was a cute writing desk where I ended up uploading my footage from the day to my laptop.
 Across from the desk was a beautiful breakfast nook, it had a glass table with two chairs.
 The tile in the room was burnt orange and had a lantern shape to it.
 The bathroom was very modern compared to the rest of the room, but I didn’t mind.
 What I loved most was waking up every morning and opening the doors to the Juliet Balcony to let the sunlight in.

 But First, Champagne

 Shortly after I checked in, as I was getting settled in my room I heard a knock at the door.
 A gentleman greeted me and brought in a bucket of ice with champagne and two flute glasses.
 Guest Services had sent a bottle of Champagne to my room for my birthday.
 I was totally caught by surprise, it was a really sweet gesture.